 I wanted to study side-by-side with chiropractic and massage therapy students.

-Nicole chose the College of Acupuncture and Oriental Medicine because of a combination of factors.
+Larsen chose the acupuncture and Oriental medicine program at Northwestern because of a combination of factors.
 “I loved the facility.
 I wanted to be part of a larger school because of my interest in integrative medicine.
 I wanted to study side-by-side with chiropractic and massage therapy students.
 I love the way that the Western classes blend with the Eastern traditional Chinese medicine classes.”

 She was also thrilled by the many clinical internship opportunities that were available.
 “Being able to participate in varied clinic internships with different supervisors enabled me to study a variety of areas of specialization.
 It helped me to decide which areas I wanted to focus on.”

-According to Nicole, Northwestern offers the best opportunities with experienced and professional faculty, as well as great classroom and clinic experiences.
-“I love the College of Acupuncture and Oriental Medicine and I had a fabulous experience there.”
+According to Larsen, Northwestern offers the best opportunities with experienced and professional faculty, as well as great classroom and clinic experiences.
+“I love the acupuncture and Oriental medicine program and I had a fabulous experience there.”